rubenhortas/rename_series/README.md

 		Look for repeated strings in file[s]

         optional arguments:
-  		-h, --help       show this help message and exit -from FROM_FILE  from file
+        -h, --help  show this help message and exit -from file  from file
-  		-in IN_FILE      in file
+        -in file    in file
-  		-t, --test       runs a single test showing the expected output -d, --debug      show debug info
+        -t, --test  runs a single test showing the expected output

 CONTACT